codacy/codacy-ruff/docs/description/T203_p-print.md

 ## What it does
 Checks for pprint statements.
 ## Why is this bad?
-Like print statements, pprint statements are useful in some situations (e.g., debugging), but should typically be omitted from production code. pprint statements can lead to the accidental inclusion of sensitive information in logs, and are not configurable by clients, unlike logging statements.
+Like print statements, pprint statements used for debugging should be omitted from production code.
+They can lead the accidental inclusion of sensitive information in logs, and are not configurable by clients, unlike logging statements. pprint statements used to produce output as a part of a command-line interface program are not typically a problem.
 ## Example
 ```
 import pprint